On the Hardness of Finding Temporally Connected Subgraphs of Any Size

 \section{Structural Analysis and Gadgets for the Undirected Case}

 In this section, we prepare the gadget for the undirected case.
 A simple adaptation of the directed reduction is not possible.
-In fact, if we would make each arc in the previous reduction undirected, we would immediately get triangles\footnote{For example $\{\omega,\vout[\omega],\vin[\alpha]\}$ would induce a triangle (see~\Cref{fig connectivity gadget happy}), if each arc was replaced by an edge.} in the \foot, which would be a sufficient condition for the existence of closed tcc of nontrivial size, that is, of size~$3$.
-Hence, to obtain a gadget for the undirected case that mimics the behavior of the directed connectivity gadget, we aim to replace each vertex~$\vin[x]$ and~$\vout[y]$ by a constant size temporal graph~$\mP$ that contains no nontrivial closed tcc.
+In fact, if we would make each arc in the previous reduction undirected, we would immediately get triangles\footnote{For example $\{\omega,\vout[\omega],\vin[\alpha]\}$ would induce a triangle (see~\Cref{fig connectivity gadget happy}), if each arc was replaced by an edge.} in the \foot, which are (no matter the labels of the edges) closed tccs of nontrivial size.
+Hence, to obtain a gadget for the undirected case that mimics the behavior of the directed connectivity gadget, we aim to replace each vertex~$\vin[x]$ and~$\vout[x]$ by a constant-size temporal graph~$\mP$ that contains no nontrivial closed tcc.
 This in particular implies that~$\mP$ must be triangle-free.
+Moreover, we would also like to avoid cycles of length 4: these become temporally connected as soon as the two earliest edges are on opposite sides of the cycle.
+This complicates proofs that undesired subgraphs are not \TC.
+Thus, we want to construct some suitable~$\mP$ of higher girth.
+Finally, as the vertices of such a gadget~$\mP$ need to reach~$\alpha$ early and~$\omega$ needs to reach all vertices of~$\mP$ late, $\mP$ also needs two disjoint spanning trees.
+One of these trees will be an in-tree with a root that can be temporally reached from all vertices via edges of that tree and is adjacent to~$\alpha$, the other one will be an out-tree with a root that is adjacent to~$\omega$ and temporally reaches all other vertices via edges of that tree.

-Moreover, as the vertices of such a gadget~$\mP$ need to reach~$\alpha$ early and~$\omega$ needs to reach all vertices of~$\mP$ late, $\mP$ also needs two disjoint spanning trees (assuming that only one vertex of~$\mP$ will be connected to~$\alpha$ and only one vertex of~$\mP$ will be connected to~$\omega$).
-In our first subsection, we show that \TC graphs with these properties exist.
-In fact, we show the existence of \TC graph of arbitrary girth and where additionally both spanning trees are Hamiltonian paths.
-We will then modify the labeling of one such a graph to obtain our gadget.
-The property that the spanning trees are Hamiltonian paths will be helpful to show that there are no nontrivial temporal subgraphs in that gadget.
+In the first subsection, we show that \TC graphs with these properties exist.
+In fact, we show the existence of \TC graphs of arbitrary girth and where additionally both spanning trees are Hamiltonian paths.
+For one such graph, we will then show that reversing the chronological order of one Hamiltonian path gives us the desired gadget.